MineralsCloud/EquationsOfState.jl/docs/src/index.md

 - Fit an `EquationOfState` on a series of volumes linearly.
 - Find the corresponding volume of an `EquationOfState` given an (a) energy, pressure, and bulk modulus.
+- Handle unit conversion automatically in the above features, take any unit.

 See the [Index](@ref main-index) for the complete list of documented functions and types.